 Brand Registry Protection

-Brand Registry is a program designed to legitimize a brand on Amazon.
+Amazon designed Brand Registry to legitimize brands on its platform.
 After enrolling in the program, automated protections use information about a brand to proactively remove suspected infringing or inaccurate content.
 Search tools give the ability to find and report suspected violations through a guided process.
-Over 350,000 brands have registered, and Amazon states that “2.5 million bad actor accounts were stopped before they published a single listing for sale and over 6 billion suspected bad listings were blocked before they were published to our store”.
+Amazon has over 350,000 registered brands.
+According to Amazon, “2.5 million bad actor accounts were stopped before they published a single listing for sale and over 6 billion suspected bad listings were blocked before they were published to our store”.
 Additionally, in 2019 Amazon Brand Registry launched IP Accelerator to help emerging brands obtain trademarks and IP protection from the earliest stages of their product life cycles.

 Amazon Restricted and Gated Brands

 Amazon began restricting or “gating” brands on a large scale in 2016.
 If sellers want to list products from gated brands such as Adidas, Levi’s, or MAC, they have to go through an approval process.
-Brands that are gated on Amazon are usually brands that see a large volume of counterfeit versions of their product.
+Gated brands on Amazon usually see a large volume of counterfeit versions of their product.
 The most accurate way to tell if a brand is gated is to use Amazon’s “add a product” tool in Seller Central.
 This will tell you if there are listing limitations on that particular ASIN.

 For more information on protecting your brand from the consequences of distribution leakage and unauthorized sellers, be sure to watch our CEO’s interview with top NYC lawyer, Mark Rosenberg.